Fernando Biase

 pict

 After the formation of blastocyst, the embryos hatch from the zona pelucida and the embryonic cells are in immediate contact with the endometrial cells in the uterus.
 Then, a two-way molecular communication takes place so that the embryo is not rejected by the endometrium and is nourished by the uterus.
 This communication is essential for the successful implantation and subsequent placentation.
-We are interested in finding the multitude of pathways the conceptus uses communicates with the endometrium and vice-versa.
+We are interested in finding the multitude of pathways the conceptus uses to communicate with the endometrium and vice-versa.

-Bailey Walker - MS 2020 - Embryologist and Laboratory Technician at
+2020 - Bailey Walker - MS → Embryologist and Laboratory Technician at Alabama Center for Reproductive Medicine

-PhD 2019 - Assistant Professor at University of Tennessee
+2019 - Sarah E Moorey - PhD → Assistant Professor at University of Tennessee

 For a complete list of publications, please visit Pubmed or Google Scholar.
 BioRxiv papers can be loaded using bioRxiv

-Moorey SE, Biase FH.
-Beef heifer fertility: importance of management practices and technological advancements.
 J Anim Sci Biotechnol.
-2020 Oct 1;11:97. doi: 10.1186/s40104-020-00503-9.
-PDF
+2020 Oct 1;11:97. doi: 10.1186/s40104-020-00503-9 Read PDF

 We look forward to having new team members joining our laboratory to